Glitz from the Ritz

 One beautiful evening, Glitz trotted outside

-The limo screeched, then stopped with a splutter
+The engine coughed once… then stalled with a splutter

-And Glitz jumped out, landing straight in the gutter!
+Poor Glitz tumbled out —landing straight in the gutter!

 Glitz shook off the dirt with a sniff and a sneeze,